dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/index.md

 * <span aria-hidden="true">✔️</span> Correct: `Navigation.NavigateTo("other");`
 * <span aria-hidden="true">✔️</span> Correct: `Navigation.NavigateTo("./other");`

 In typical configurations for Azure/IIS hosting, additional configuration usually isn't required.
-In some non-IIS hosting and reverse proxy hosting scenarios, additional Static File Middleware configuration might be required to serve static files correctly (for example, `app.UseStaticFiles("/CoolApp");`).
-The required configuration might require further configuration to serve the Blazor script (`_framework/blazor.server.js` or `_framework/blazor.webassembly.js`).
+In some non-IIS hosting and reverse proxy hosting scenarios, additional Static File Middleware configuration might be required:

+* To serve static files correctly (for example, `app.UseStaticFiles("/CoolApp");`).
+* To serve the Blazor script (`_framework/blazor.server.js` or `_framework/blazor.webassembly.js`).
 For more information, see <xref:blazor/fundamentals/static-files>.

 For a Blazor WebAssembly app with a non-root relative URL path (for example, `<base href="/CoolApp/">`), the app fails to find its resources *when run locally*.
 To overcome this problem during local development and testing, you can supply a *path base* argument that matches the `href` value of the `<base>` tag at runtime. **Don't include a trailing slash.** To pass the path base argument when running the app locally, execute the `dotnet run` command from the app's directory with the `--pathbase` option: